MY BACKGROUND, EDUCATION AND CLINICAL EXPERIENCE

 My first counseling degree (M.A. equivalent) is from the Moscow State University (Russia).
 I received a doctorate (PhD) in Marriage and Family Therapy (MFT) from Fuller Theological Seminary (Pasadena, CA), and did postdoctoral studies and work at the Ohio State University.

 Having grown up and been educated in Russia and attended graduate school in the United States, I am fluent in both Russian and English, and I use American and European educational traditions in my work.
 This experience gives me a unique opportunity to understand different cultures and be sensitive to different types of life styles.
-I have been practicing therapy over a decade working with diverse clients in various clinical settings.
+I have been practicing therapy over two decades working with diverse clients in various clinical settings.

 I am a licensed family therapist in the State of California.

-MY RESEARCH
+MY RESEARCH & TEACHING

 - Glebova, T., Bartle-Haring, S., Gangamma, R., Knerr, M., Ostrom-Delaney, Meyer, K., Silverthorn, B., McDowell, T., Adkins, K., & Grafsky, E..
 (2011).
 Therapeutic alliance and progress in couple therapy: Multiple perspectives.
 Journal of Family Therapy, 33, 42-65.